-Following the overthrow of their government in 1954, Guatemala experienced a 36 year-long civil war—the longest in Latin American history.
+Following the overthrow of its government in 1954, Guatemala experienced a 36 year-long civil war—the longest in Latin American history.
 Throughout those years dictators and military leaders committed despicable acts of violence and terror against their people in attempts to suppress the guerilla movement and end the civil war.

-These atrocities led to the massacre of over 200,000 people and caused untold thousands to flee rural areas in search of refuge in urban areas.
+These atrocities led to the massacre of over 200,000 people and caused untold thousands to flee rural areas in search of refuge in cities.

-Many of the settlers staked claim to the land marked by the ravine that is now known as La Limonada.
-It is one of many communities known as asentamientos (Spanish for settlement) in Guatemala, built on what most would consider uninhabitable land formerly controlled by the government.
+In the midst of this unrest, settlers staked claim to land in the ravine that is now known as La Limonada.
+One of many communities known as an asentamiento (“settlement”) in Guatemala, La Limonada is built on what most would consider uninhabitable land once owned by the government.

 While there is much darkness in La Limonada, there is also much beauty for those who have eyes to see.
-In the Book of Acts it is recorded that Jesus commissioned his followers to go to “the ends of the earth” as his witnesses.
-While the “ends of the earth” may have originally referred to geographical locations, it could also refer to places like La Limonada – places where most people refuse to go.
+In the Book of Acts we read that Jesus commissioned his followers to go as his witnesses to “the ends of the earth”—to places like La Limonada where most people refuse to go.

-Tita and the team in Guatemala consider La Limonada a “Cathedral on the Street”, a place where God dwells and where heaven meets earth.
+Tita and her team in Guatemala consider La Limonada a “cathedral on the streets”—a place where God dwells and where heaven meets earth.
 It is a place where “holy moments” are experienced every day.
-As Tita says in the video above, “It’s a beautiful place.
+As Tita says, “It’s a beautiful place.
 I can sit at the edge of La Limonada… and all I smell is hope… and I like it.”